-ECA had 25 students and 3 teachers its first year, with children in 1st – 7th grades.
-Classes were held in a church in the San Nicolás neighborhood in northern Bogotá.
-The school later moved into one rented house, and then two houses, and finally three houses in the Pontevedra neighborhood.
-The school gradually grew to 75 students in kindergarten – 12th grade.
-The first high school graduation was held in 1989 with two graduates.
+ECA began with 25 students and 3 teachers offering classes for 1st – 7th grade, in a church building in the San Nicolas neighborhood of Bogota, Colombia.
+Later it moved to a rented house and then two and even three houses in the Pontevedra sector.
+The school grew little by little until it had about 75 students from Kindergarten – 12th grade.
+The first high school graduation was held in 1989 with three students.

-Service and mission opportunities became more varied, and all students are involved in some type of regular outreach throughout the year.
-In 2017 over 50 students and staff participated in five different mission outreaches during Holy Week, reaching different regions and people groups within Colombia.
-Students also participate in model United Nations, multi-school speech contests, spelling bees, and friendly sports matches, among other things.
+Service opportunities are varied, and all students, PreKinder – 12, participate in some type of social work opportunity throughout the year.
+In 2021-22, more than 90 students and staff participated in mission trips during Holy Week, reaching out to different regions and people groups within Colombia.
+Students also participate in Model United Nations, speech contests, spelling contests, and friendly sports matches, among other events.

-ECA continues true to its vision as an interdenominational Christian school that offers an American education to approximately 300 students in grades pre-kinder to 12th.
-About 70% of the almost 50 teachers on its staff are North American missionaries.
-ECA serves families from about ten Christian missions and about 80 different evangelical churches.
-All students graduate with an American high school diploma, and Colombian and foreign students who so wish may receive a Colombian high school diploma, as well.
-Over 80% of the students are now Colombians – the population has changed radically from the first years – and ECA continues to emphasize high academic standards, bilingual skills, discipleship, service, and leadership.
+ECA remains true to its vision as an interdenominational Christian school offering an American education to some 400 students in grades PreKinder – 12.
+More than half of the nearly 50 teachers on staff are foreign missionaries.
+ECA serves families from seven Christian missions and some 110 different evangelical churches.
+All students graduate with an American high school diploma, and Colombian and foreign students who wish may also receive a Colombian high school diploma.
+Nearly 85% of the students are Colombian – the population has changed dramatically since the early years – and ECA continues to emphasize high academic standards, bilingual skills, discipleship, service, and leadership.